A maglev would be a speedy option over protected land. But research and wildlife might suffer.

 Public benefits on public lands

-The Department of Agriculture declined to comment on the proposal, as did the Park Service and the U.S. Bird and Wildlife Services, which are under the Interior Department.
+The Department of Agriculture declined to comment on the proposal, as did the Park Service and the U.S. Fish and Wildlife Service, which are under the Interior Department.
 The agencies said their departments will comment on the project before a comment period closes May 24.
 Public hearings are scheduled this month.

 NASA cited “detrimental impacts” of placing the maintenance facility at the USDA site east of the Parkway, which would be near the Goddard Geophysical and Astronomical Observatory in Greenbelt.